ngist/unistat/README.md

 In general because a heating or cooling appliance or zone may cover more than one room, it is allowed and even recommended to reuse these entities across multiple rooms to capture their association with those rooms.

 Examples:
 Scenario 1: The first floor is on a single boiler zone(switch.boiler_zone1) but you have three rooms with one temp sensors in each room.
 There are several options on how this could be configured.
 1. (Preferred) You can setup 3 different areas each with it's own temp sensor, and use the same switch.boiler_zone1 for the heat call in all three.
-2. (Not Recommended) You can setup a single area in UltraStat and add all three temp sensors to it.
+2. (Not Recommended) You can setup a single area in UniStat and add all three temp sensors to it.
- 3. (Not Recommended) You only really care about one room, so you only setup a single area in UltraStat and only supply the associated temp sensor for the room you care about.
+ 3. (Not Recommended) You only really care about one room, so you only setup a single area in UniStat and only supply the associated temp sensor for the room you care about.

         2 is not recommended as it provides less granular control, maybe you want to control to a different room at different times of day, option 2 doesn't allow for this.
 3 omits information from UltraStat, which once adjacency information is added can help improve temperature control in the room you care about, you can just disable control in the rooms you aren't interested in after you setup UltraStat.